 Pro tip: A little patterned wallpaper goes a long way in a small space.
 Adding one or two sections modernizes your interior without overwhelming the space.

 Moveable peel-and-stick home décor elements extend to laminate flooring and backsplash tiling, too.
 With only a pencil, a ruler or square, a level, a pair of scissors, and a matt knife with a sharp blade, you can update your rig’s kitchen surfaces over the course of a weekend.
 Clean and modern backsplash subway tiling is especially attractive and is packaged in easy-to-cut sheets.
 Floor laminate comes in a wide variety of waterproof textures and finishes and is guaranteed to last for years of hard use on the road.

 Pro Tip: Remove outlet and vent covers before laying tiles and flooring.
 For a neat, professional finish, loosen window frames and tuck tile section edges underneath frames before retightening screws.

 Sit Next to Me!

-Memorable meals require comfortable seating, wherever we are, and rehabbing an RV dinette is one of the simplest of renovation tasks: it amounts to no more than replacing one rectangle of stapled upholstery with another.
+Memorable meals require comfortable seating, wherever we are, and rehabbing an RV dinette is one of the simplest of RV remodel tasks: it amounts to no more than replacing one rectangle of stapled upholstery with another.